PixeledCode/boarding-pass/README.md

 # Boarding Pass

-This application is a web-based boarding pass system built using React and Vite.
-The purpose of the application is to provide a simple, user-friendly interface for generating boarding passes for passengers.
+The purpose of the application is to provide a simple, user-friendly interface for generating boarding passes for passengers using only web technologies.

 ## Installation